Policy last updated

 Guidance

-To prepare for planning for the Victorian Curriculum F–10 Version , schools can access curriculum area-specific resources including introductory videos, comparisons of curriculums (Victorian Curriculum F–10 Version 1.0 to Version 2.0), scope and sequences and glossaries.
+To support planning for mandatory and optional implementation of Version 2.0 curriculum areas from 2024, schools can access the Victorian Curriculum F–10 Version 2.0 .
+Curriculum area-specific resources available include introductory videos, comparisons of curriculums (Victorian Curriculum F–10 Version 1.0 to Version 2.0), scope and sequences and glossaries.

 The following guidance is provided to support schools to develop and implement quality school-based curriculum programs across Foundation to Level 10.